 Managing longer sessions is as much skill as personality trait.

-Before you embark on trying to work this way, you'll need to have your internal editor (your inner perfectionist) well under control because getting a draft done in 40 hours requires to you write quickly and messily the whole time.
+Before you embark on trying to work this way, you'll need to have your internal editor (your inner perfectionist) well under control because getting a draft done in 40 hours requires you to write quickly and messily the whole time.

 You also need to know that you're capable of staying focused on this kind of work for long stretches of time without getting bored.